Ceelog/phpdoc-en/src/wrappers/php.md

 <a href="/ini/core.html#ini.always-populate-raw-post-data" class="link">always_populate_raw_post_data</a>.
 `php://input` is not available with *enctype="multipart/form-data"*.

-> **Note**: <span class="simpara"> Prior to PHP 5.6, a stream opened
-> with `php://input` could only be read once; the stream did not support
-> seek operations.
-However, depending on the SAPI implementation, it may
-> be possible to open another `php://input` stream and restart reading.
-> This is only possible if the request body data has been saved.
-> Typically, this is the case for POST requests, but not other request
-> methods, such as PUT or PROPFIND. </span>

 #### php://output

 `php://output` is a write-only stream that allows you to write to the